Gaslighting — An Emotional Abuse to Burn Your Sanity

 Example: “What are you talking about?
 I never promised you that.”

-Challenge memory
+Challenge Memory

 The gaslighter try to convince the target that their memories are wrong.
 They have forgotten the things and that’s why they are overreacting to an event.
 They challenge and question the victim’s memory.
 Gaslighters deny the incidents and events occurred in the way the gaslithtee remembers.
 They may even deny and pretend to forget incidents or events that have happened actually, this manipulation helps further question the victim’s memory.
 They may also create false details of the incident or event that did not occur.